asanchezmanas/sampelit/content/marketing/public_pages.md

 ### 5. Payment and Billing

 **Pricing:**
-- Plans start at €49/month (or current pricing)
+- Plans start at €149/month
 - Billed monthly via Stripe
 - Early adopters may have different pricing (honored as agreed)